doliveirakn/fibonacci/readme.md

 ![Graph 7](https://github.com/doliveirakn/fibonacci/blob/main/images/Graph%207.png)

-This approach allows us to calculate the 1,000,000th Fibonacci number—and even numbers above 45,000,000—efficiently.
+This approach allows us to calculate the 1,000,000th Fibonacci number and even above 45,000,000th Fibonacci number efficiently.

 Understanding Ruby’s bitwise operators is incredibly useful for this method.
 They can be used in many contexts, such as generating random numbers that incorporate the current time, or toggling boolean configuration flags.

-45,000,000 is an impressively large Fibonacci number.
+45,000,000th Fibonacci number is an impressively large.
 But can we go even further?

 ## Fast Doubling Algorithm